Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 Key Management Systems (KMS)

 A KMS is a solution for storing and managing cryptographic keys.
-It is an environment in which encrypted private keys are stored (in whole usually).
+It is an environment in which encrypted private keys are stored, usually in whole.
 KMS mechanisms use robust encryption standards and controlled access mechanisms to preserve security.
 Their implementation results in a straightforward operation, albeit subject to the trade-offs we’ll explore below.

 When reviewing a system that only utilizes KMS (others might combine it with other approaches, as you’ll see below), keep the following in mind: